avandekleut/avandekleut.github.io/assets/q-learning/q-learning.md

 r_t + \gamma \max_{a_{t+1}} Q(s_{t+1}, a_{t+1})
 $$

-(since we are following a greedy policy)
+(where we take the max over $a_t$ since we assume that's what our greedy policy will choose)

-Update the table to be closer to the better estimate with some learning rate $\alpha$
+We then update the table to be closer to the better estimate with some learning rate $\alpha$

 $$
 Q(s_t, a_t) \gets (1 - \alpha)Q(s_t, a_t) + \alpha \left( r_t + \gamma \max_{a_{t+1}} Q(s_{t+1}, a_{t+1}) \right)